 Dams are man-made structures mounted to hold water flowing down from a highland to a lowland.
 The power in the water is used to turn propellers to generate electricity.
 Sometimes, too much water held up in the dam can cause it to break and cause overflow in the area.
 Excess water can also be intentionally released from the dam to prevent it from breaking and that can also cause floods.

 Ice and snow melts

-In cold regions, heavy snow over the winter usually stays unmelted for sometime.
-There are also mountains that have a ice cap on them.
+In cold regions, heavy snow over the winter usually stays unmelted for some time.
+Some mountains have an ice cap on them.
 Sometimes the ice suddenly melts when the temperature rises, resulting in massive movement of water into places that are usually dry.
 This is usually called a snowmelt flood